carpentries/trainers/powers_responsibilities.md

 * Ratify documentation changes that:
      * substantially change requirements or process for maintaining Active status as a Trainer
      * reduce or re-assign powers that belong to the Trainer community
-     * are requested for ratification by an active Trainer
 * Elect Trainers Leadership Committee
 * Communicate with Trainers, Trainers Leadership Committee & Core Team
 * Set agenda for Trainer meetings